The Research Track

 Beyond the residency training period, the program is committed to supporting residents as they pursue their research career interests.
 Mentorship and guidance continue after residency and there are a wide variety of post-residency research opportunities.
 The UCLA and the VA system offer research fellowships, a child psychiatry fellowship research track, and numerous post-doctoral positions.

 Even if you are not formally in the Research Track, you can still participate in research!
-Residents in the Mid-Wilshire, VA, and Westwood Tracks who are interested in pursuing research activities during residency can apply for up to 30% protected time for their projects during PGY-3 and 4.
+Residents in the Mid-Wilshire, Greater Los Angeles, and Westwood Tracks who are interested in pursuing research activities during residency can apply for up to 30% protected time for their projects during PGY-3 and 4.

-Residents in the Research Track will receive protected time to engage in research during PGY-1, 2, 3, and 4.
+Residents in the Research Track will receive protected time to engage in research during all four years of residency training.

 In PGY-1, this takes the form of 2 weeks to help identify a research mentor.